dsteyn44/kingsofasgard-ms1/README.md

 - Most of the content I got I sourced from the band's Facebook Page.

 ### Media
-- Images used in this site were obtained from either google or from the groups's page on facebook.i then modified some images in Affinity.
+- Images used in this site were obtained from either google or from the groups's page on facebook.
+I then modified some images in Affinity.
 - The music was taken from Spotify as the band did not have any Mp3 copies of the music.

 ### Acknowledgments